-- 66. Recent additions to the APSI in 2021 include the following projects: - Trade Facilitation: Nepal Customs and Logistics Reform Program and Maldives Trade Facilitation Project in 2023. - Energy: Green Fuel Development Business Modeling (Regional); this is designed to contribute to climate change mitigation and resilience and will help ease the subregion's transition to green recovery after the COVID pandemic eases. - ECD: Industrial Corridor Development (Subprogram 2).
+- 66. Recent additions to the APSI in 2021 include the following projects: - Trade Facilitation: Nepal Customs and Logistics Reform Program, based on the Nepal Indicative Country Pipeline Monitoring (ICPM) report as of October 2021; and Maldives Trade Facilitation Project in 2023. - Energy: Green Fuel Development Business Modeling (Regional); this is designed to contribute to climate change mitigation and resilience and will help ease the subregion's transition to green recovery after the COVID-19 pandemic eases. - Economic Corridor Development: Industrial Corridor Development (Subprogram 2).
 This is a follow up of Subprogram 1, which will work to strengthen industrial corridor management by supporting integration of institutions and synchronization of policies between federal and state governments.
 Identified gaps in the industrial operating ecosystem was used in developing the policy matrix.
 It will support policy actions to develop the green corridor framework and link industrial corridor development with the Skill India initiative.
 The program loan is a logical extension of ADB's engagement in corridor development at the state level.